The Mitotic Cell Cycle

 - Replacement - no cell lasts forever.
 Even the most long lived of cells will need to be replaced at some point.
 Red blood cells only last three months, skin cells even less.
 Identical cells are needed to carry on the functions of the cells they are replacing.

-This hub will focus on the stages of mitotic cell division.
+This article will focus on the stages of mitotic cell division.
 This is divided into four major sections separated by a fifth: Interphase, Prophase, Metaphase, Anaphase and Telophase.
 Just remember: I Pee on the MAT

 Cell Cycle and Mitosis